Receiving and making calls

 james@video.company.com:5070

-# Call into a TrueConf Conference
+# Call to a TrueConf conference

 , where:

-: Connection port (if different from the standard one)
+<Conference_ID>: Conference ID<server>: Server IP address or name<port>: Connection port (if different from the standard one)

 For example: